The importance of Cloud Access Security Broker (CASB) grows as businesses rapidly adopt new cloud collaboration technologies and platforms.

 Your Comprehensive Cloud Data Governance and Access Checklist

 Here’s the Comprehensive Cloud Data Governance and Access Checklist, which includes questions you should consider to minimize the risks of you PII and valuable corporate data leaks.

-- How do you provision access to the right people in your organisations?
+- How do you provide access to the right people in your organizations?